CRESTWOOD, Ill. — Drivers for Alpha School Bus Company Inc., a subsidiary of Cook-Illinois Corp., are taking a stand against neighborhood violence.

-The event was open to the public, and parents received a “Stopping the Violence Starts at Home” booklet that provides tips on how to identify and prevent violent behavior.
+The event is open to the public, and members of the Robbins Police Department will escort the walkers.
+Moreover, each parent will receive a “Stopping the Violence Starts at Home” booklet that provides tips and information on how to identify danger signs and prevent violent behavior.

-The “Stop the Violence” walk was organized by Alpha bus driver Cynthia Johnson and her colleagues, who are members of Drivers, Attendants, Parents, Students and Schools Against Violence (DAPSSAV), a nonprofit organization dedicated to ending violence in Chicago’s south suburban public schools.
+The walk was organized by Alpha school bus driver Cynthia Johnson and her colleagues, who are also members of Drivers, Attendants, Parents, Students and Schools Against Violence (DAPSSAV), a nonprofit organization dedicated to ending violence in Chicago’s south suburban public schools.

 Two years ago, Johnson, co-founder and director of DAPSSAV, was transporting special-needs students in Chicago.
-At a stoplight, her bus was caught in the cross-fire of rival gangs when teenagers jumped out of a car on her left and began shooting at teens in a vehicle to the right of her bus.
+At a stoplight, her bus was caught in the crossfire of rival gangs when teenagers jumped out of a car on her left and began shooting at another group of teens in a vehicle to the right of her bus.
 The incident prompted Johnson to form DAPSSAV and inspired her and her colleagues to coordinate the walk.

 “A lot of violence has taken over the Chicago area,” Johnson explained.
 “We thought that if we organized a walk, we could get the word out to parents that they need to do more constructive things with their children to get them off the streets and let them know that there’s more to life than gangs, drugs and video games.”

-Nancy Bruce, Alpha manager, said she and other company employees helped create fliers to publicize the event and provided the drivers with resources to secure sponsorships.
-Alpha also provided buses to follow the walkers and shuttle them to their vehicles at the end of the walk, which was followed by a picnic and motivational rally.
+Nancy Bruce, manager of Alpha, said the company will provide buses to follow the walkers and to shuttle them back to their vehicles at the end of the walk, which will be followed by a picnic and motivational rally at a local park.